 Appropriate Use of Library’s Licensed Electronic Resources

-Under the USF Libraries’ license agreements for electronic resources, users may:
+Generally, under the USF Libraries’ license agreements for electronic resources,

 Examples of "excessive" or "systematic" downloading, which is prohibited: